carla-simulator/carla/Docs/connecting_the_client.md

 !!! note
-    If you are building CARLA from source, the Python code is inside the _"PythonClient"_ folder in the CARLA repository.
+    If you are building CARLA from source, the Python code is inside the _"Deprecated/PythonClient"_ folder in the CARLA repository.
 Bear in mind that the `master` branch contains latest fixes and changes that might be incompatible with the release version.
 Consider using the `stable` branch.

 Install dependencies
 --------------------